INL/BlackLab/doc/technical/design/plan-relations.md

 _(NOTE: this feature is planned but not yet implemented)_

-Relations with attributes are index twice: once with the attributes as part of the term (so we can find instances with specific attribute values efficiently)and once without the attributes (so queries that don't filter on attributes are efficient even if there's a unique id attribute).
+Relations with attributes are indexed twice: once with the attributes as part of the term (so we can find instances with specific attribute values efficiently) and once without the attributes (so queries that don't filter on attributes are efficient even if there's a unique id attribute).

 This causes problems when we want to group by an attribute value of a tag we matched, because we don't always have those available, depending on the query.

-There could also be other things we want to look up about a relation in the future, such as its parent or children.
+There could also be other things we want to look up about a relation in the future, like its ties to other relations: in the case of inline tags: parent, children, ancestors, descendants, etc. In the case of dependency relations: perhaps information about transitive connections to other relations, etc.

 We want to enable this by adding a unique relation id to the payload that allows us to look up additional information in a separate file.